 A photo walk with other photographers propels you to attempt something new and get out of your comfort zone; it also relieves you from many set patterns.
 I guess just one walk was enough to nudge me into street photography.

 Another factor that aided me to stay on this path was I couldn’t go for excursions into woods quite some time.
 The only opportunity available for a long time was street photography.
 I experimented quite a lot during those months.
 After having undertaken street photography in Jaipur for almost three years, I possess many ideas to share.
-During my travels, I have undertaken street photography in India and abroad, some of these ideas are universal in nature.
+During my travels, I have undertaken street photography in India and abroad, and some of these ideas are universal in nature.

 Street Photography In India

 I have spent most of my time in Jaipur when it comes to street photography and therefore many of the techniques that I have acquired are based on my experiences in this city.
-However, I have also applied these experiences in other cities in India and found them befitting.
+However, I have also applied these experiences in other cities in India and found them to befitting.

 What is street photography?

 As mentioned above, most people think street photography consists predominantly of clicking people and portraits.
-To be honest, the subjects in the street photography are not defined.
+To be honest, the subjects in street photography are not defined.
 People photography remains one aspect of street photography; a street scene represents another.

 Street photography involves clicking pictures in public places.
 It is complex to define street photography, but most people know when they sight or come across one.
 Read more on the following picture in the old-world hair salon

 Generally, good street photographers are keen observers.
 Their captures possess notable visual elements and convey a lot more than mere pictures like stories, feelings or even raise questions.
 They freeze moments and present their version of “truth” or “reality.”
 Street photography is about documenting routine life.